The-Grid-Data/Data-Query-Templates/FetchFullDataOfLens/Products/FetchAllDataByName/doc.md

 Documentation:
-- Input: Product name (integer type: String1)
+- Input: Product name (string type: String1)
 - Output: Full data tree of the product with the given name.

 Important: